madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 #### Sign off

 While it can be tempting to review your own work if others are busy **don't**.
 This would render the whole process pointless, as remember that it's the extra eyes and brain power you were after in the first place.
-It would be equivilent to working directly on the master branch.
+It would be equivalent to working directly on the master branch.

 Try and encourage a culture within the organisation where people are available to comment on PRs as they're submitted, even if they're working on a different project.
 This encourages having all repositories on Github, and their PRs open to the organisation.